dtgeoeu-wp6-tsunamis/dt-geo-wp6-docs/docs/spack-and-compss/galileo.md

 ```
 module load spack
 ```
+This will load the version of Spack 0.17.1.
+The instructions below and the file spack.yaml are tested on this version of spack.
+Other versions of spack might work too, but the syntax in the spack.yaml file might be different.

 2. Clone our repository.
 The `git submodule` command is to pull a secondary git repo within our main one.
 ```